vstinner/vstinner.github.io/content/stable_benchmark_deadcode.rst

 When CPython performance depends on dead code
 =============================================

 I continued to revert changes.
-At the end, my giant patch was reduces to very few changes only adding code which was never called (at least, I was sure that it was not called in the ``call_simple`` benchmark).
+At the end, my giant patch was reduced to very few changes only adding code which was never called (at least, I was sure that it was not called in the ``call_simple`` benchmark).